Luisa Eck

 University of Oxford

-I am a third year DPhil student in theoretical condensed matter physics at the University of Oxford, supervised by Paul Fendley.
-My current research focuses on categorical symmetries and dualities in quantum lattice models.
-Additionally, I am interested in applying conformal field theory and integrability to better understand strongly correlated quantum systems.
+I am a final-year DPhil student in theoretical condensed matter physics at the University of Oxford, supervised by Paul Fendley.
+Currently, I'm visiting the Kavli Institute for Theoretical Physics (KITP) as a Graduate Fellow.
+My research focuses on categorical symmetries and dualities in quantum lattice models, with connections to topological phases, integrability and conformal field theory.

 Prior to my doctoral studies, I completed my undergraduate studies in Physics at LMU Munich, followed by the Part III Master in Applied Mathematics and Theoretical Physics at the University of Cambridge.
 Throughout my undergraduate studies I was supported by the Maximilianeum Foundation and the Max Weber Programme.
 For my stay in Cambridge, I received a scholarship from the German Academic Exchange Service (DAAD).